 The bedrooms – which include some on the ground floor, with easy access from the parking area - all have sea or mountain views and are attractively furnished in a pleasingly simple style with thoughtfully finished bathrooms; four superior rooms have jacuzzi baths and other extra facilities, but all are very comfortable.

-Breakfast - an excellent buffet with hot dishes cooked to order - is a treat that will set you up for the day.
+Breakfast - an excellent buffet with hot dishes cooked to order - is a treat that will set you up for a day of happy exploration.

 *Gorman’s was our Guesthouse of the Year in 2002.